Creative Arts Therapies are Universal

 - art education

 By completing this Creative Arts in Therapy program, you’ll have the skills needed to succeed in graduate school and become licensed in the area of your choice.
-Many art therapy majors continue on to our Occupational Therapy program, or to pursue a degree in counseling, applied behavior analysis, social work, child life, art, music, dance or drama therapy — or even certification in psychodrama.
+Many art therapy majors continue on to Sage’s Occupational Therapy program, or pursue a degree in counseling, Applied Behavior Analysis, social work, child life, art, music, dance or drama therapy — or even certification in psychodrama.